-on February 25th, 2015 No Comments
+on April 15th, 2015 4 Comments

 SMS (“Stanford Medical School”) Unplugged was recently launched as a forum for students to chronicle their experiences in medical school.
 The student-penned entries appear on Scope once a week; the entire blog series can be found in the SMS Unplugged category.

 This blog entry marks my last contribution to SMS Unplugged.
 I am two months from graduating from Stanford Medical School and starting my adventures as an intern.
 My fiancé and I happily matched at Baylor for our residencies and look forward to contributing to patient care in Houston.
 Having finished my clinical duties and finding myself spending less time in the hospital, I didn’t anticipate the powerful experience I would have at a patient’s bedside this past week.

 In my clerkships I have encountered various situations in patient care that are difficult to deal with: the weight of sharing a negative prognosis, the death of a patient, disappointments in personal performance.
 Through these encounters I took pride in remaining professional and controlling my emotions, finding a balance between showing empathy and connecting with my patients but not allowing my personal feelings to take over.
 More specifically, I have never cried in front of a patient.
 This changed last week, and it happened in the most unexpected of moments.

 As a teaching assistant for the second-year class my responsibilities include recruiting patients for students to interview and examine.
 For the most part, it’s a tedious thing to do and can be a task to dread.
 But every now and then I meet a patient that reminds me how amazing patient – and human – contact can be.
 During my last recruitment session, I met a patient that made me cry.
 I cried not for her, but because she cried for me.